PictureElement/nextjs-strapi-portfolio-starter/next/README.md

-Generate sitemap (generateSitemaps)
 RSS: See tailwind blog, RSS on the banner https://pepelsbey.dev/articles/, RSS on the menu https://pepelsbey.dev/ Read more about <Image>.
 Specify width and height and setup responsive images with srcset and sizes + Add image instruction (size, aspect ratio) in Strapi.
+Add sizes to about image.
 Implement form submission
 Navlinks
 Implement Mobile menu